IonicaBizau/blah/README.md

 ### CLI Usage
 After installing the package globally you can use it as command line tool:

-Then, run `blah --help` and see what the cli tool can do.
+Run `blah --help` and see what the cli tool can do.

 ```sh
 $ blah -h